NathanZC/discord_tool/README.md

 # Features
 * User Friendly GUI to easily navigate different aspects of a users account.
 * custom delete delay between messages.
-* ability to open closed dms from the discord data pakage and see which ones are already open.
+* ability to open closed dms from the discord data package and see which ones are already open.
 * display and choose to delete all messages from multiple servers at once.
 * Get and Display all sever and dm messages counts

-# Complie
+# Compile
-If you would like to complie yourself.
+If you would like to compile yourself.
 You can do it with pyinstaller and run this command once in the directory.
 To do this clone the dir with:
 ```git clone https://github.com/NathanZC/discord_tool.git```
 And then run this command to compile it (make sure you have pyinstaller installed):
 ```pyinstaller --onedir --windowed --debug=all --add-data "test_images;test_images" --name DiscordTool gui.py```